 - To be able to absorb the energy of the (high energy) protons, the collimators are staged - primary, secondary, tertiary - multi-stage system. - The system worked perfectly also thanks to excellent beam stabilization and machine reproducibility - only one setup / year. - ~99.99% of the protons that were lost from the beam were intercepted. - No magnet was quenched during Run1 operation at 3.5/4 TeV, only a few beam induced quenches in Run2 at 6.5TeV

 Experiment

 Collimators and continuous losses

-☐ The BLM signals near the experiments are almost as high as at the collimators (steady losses) due to the luminosity (in covered by the experiments !!)
+☐ The BLM signals near the experiments are almost as high as at the collimators (steady losses) due to the luminosity (in fact the physics at small angles not covered by the experiments !!)